gethomepage/homepage/docs/widgets/services/nextcloud.md

 description: Nextcloud Widget Configuration
 ---

+[Nextcloud](https://github.com/nextcloud) - A safe home for all your data – community-driven, free & open source - Nextcloud.

 Use username & password, or the `NC-Token` key.
 Information about the token can be found under **Settings** > **System**.
 If both are provided, NC-Token will be used.

 Allowed fields: `["cpuload", "memoryusage", "freespace", "activeusers", "numfiles", "numshares"]`.